-Owners of multifamily buildings may vary greatly in size, wealth, and technical capability.
+Owners of retail buildings may vary greatly in size, wealth, and technical capability.
 Some have comprehensive long-term facility management, maintenance, and development plans.
 Some have none.
 The successful implementation of improved earthquake safety should be part of a comprehensive approach to building safety and multi-hazard mitigation.

-Failure to address earthquake risk leaves the multifamily building owner exposed to potential losses, disruption, and liability for deaths and injuries.
+Failure to address earthquake risk leaves the retail building owner exposed to potential losses, disruption, and liability for deaths and injuries.
 While purchasing insurance may protect owners from financial losses and liability, it still leaves them susceptible to disruption as well as deaths and injuries.
 Only building rehabilitation can reduce losses, deaths, and injuries, as well as control liability and disruption.
-However, single-stage seismic rehabilitation can reduce that cost and disruption.
+However, single-stage seismic rehabilitation can be expensive and disruptive.
+Incremental seismic rehabilitation can reduce that cost and disruption.

-Multifamily Buildings, Risk, and Liability
+Retail Buildings, Risk, and Liability